piggydoughnut/piggydoughnut.github.io/attacks/index.md

 Firewalls and IPS - stop the network traffic before things get bad

 E.g. a mallware is installed on deviced of people who belong to a certain group.

+## Spam

+Unsolicited messages - commercial advertising, malicious phishing.

+Issues with spam - security concernts, resource utilization, storage costs, managing it.

+SPIM - Spam over instant messaging

+Ways to stop spam:

+- Have your spam filter - filtering in the cloud or on site in a screened subnet.
+Mail coming from the internet is filtered in Mail Gateway and spam is thrown out before its transferred to an internal mail server.

+Characteristics for filtration:

+- Allowed list only (only trusted senders)
+- Block anything that doesnt follow RFC standards
+- Reverse DNS - block email where the senders domain doesnt math the IP address of the domain.
+- Tarpitting - intentionally slowing down the mail server - sending and receiving is slow
+- Recipient filtering - block all mail not addressed to a valid recipient email address

+## Influence campaign

+The goal is to sway public opinion on political and social issues.
+This is enabled through social media - creating, sharing, liking, etc.

+Bad actor creates bad accounts -> create content -> post it on many different platforms -> their messages gets amplified and more people read the content -> real people start sharing it to other people -> mass media picks up the story as it gets popular.

+Reasons for these campaigns can even be military aka cyberwarfare.
+E.g. influencing elections, "fake news".

+## Social engineering attacks

+Social engineering uses a lot of open source intelligence, using social media and overall information on the internet.
+E.g. email a funeral notification of a friend or associates.

+Main principles:

+- Authority - message comes from CEO or help desk
+- Intimidation - bad things will happen if you dont react, give them information, perform an action.
+"If you dont help me than the payroll checks wont be processed"
+- Consensus/ Social proof - convince based on whats expected or known, using personal information or mentioning people you know.
+- Scarcity - must make the change before time expires, something will go away in a time frame
+- Urgency - act quickly, don't think
+- Familiarity/Liking - mention someone you know, common friends.
+- Trust - the attacker prentends to be someone who is safe, e.g. from IT deparment etc.

+### Tailgating

+Use an authorized person to gain unauthorized access to a building.
+Important to prevent as its last line of defence - entrance door.

+- People blend in using clothing
+- other legitimate 3d party reasons to enter the building
+- sit in a smoking section and then follow employees inside the building
+- carry food like doughnuts and have their hands full

+### Invoice scam

+Attacker sends a fake ivoice to the person who takes care of invoicing in the organization.
+(Attack starts with spear phishing).
+E.g. invoice for toner cartridges, domain renewal.
+Invoice if from a spoofed version of the CEO etc.

+### Credential Harvesting

+Attacker tries to get access to usernames and passwords stored locally on your computer in your browser (Chrome, Firefox, Outlook etc).
+To extract credentials a script needs to run on your machine.
+To prevent - antivirus, antimalware to scan for these types of attacks.